jomic/cov-sim/README.md

 ```
 {
     "select_all": /* Whether ALL neighbours can get infected each step */,
-    "N":          /* The number of initial infected */,
+    "N_init_infected": /* The number of initially infected agents */,
     "T":               /* The number of simulation time steps */,
     "T_v":             /* The time step at which vaccination starts */,
     "n_v":             /* The number of vaccinations available at each time step */,
     "vaccination_strategy": {},    /* See more below */
     "groups": [],                  /* See more below */
     "graph": {} or [],             /* See more below */